masternone/cakeOrderForm/README.md

 files and the compiling of the Less.
 On the client side using Angular and the Angular Material libraries to manage the look and feel

+The data collected by the form is not stored for future use at the current time.
+The current plan is to not add it until all the display quirts are worked out.

 ## Setup

 ### Install Node.js